varun7860/Arduino-projects/Floor Cleaning Bot/Project_description.md

 # Floor Cleaning Bot

 ## Description
 -This is a Semi Autonomous Robotic car that cleans floors using water and soap.
-The main purpose of making this project to solve the problem of time consuming tiring, tedious and monotonous job of cleaning of Floors.
+The main purpose of making this project is to solve the problem of time consuming tiring, tedious and monotonous job of cleaning of Floors.
 It has two modes:

  - 1.Semi Autonomous Mode
  - 2.Manual mode